resotto/laplace/README.md

 ## Details
 - Predicted values are 10 minutes after the last input data (adjustable).
-- Input data is the past 41 minutes ticker value (adjustable).
+- Input data is the past 41 minutes ticker values (adjustable).
 - Input dimension and output dimension are 4 (adjustable).
 - Accuracy is calculated per 10 epochs (adjustable).